SQL WHERE

 condition;Code language: SQL (Structured Query Language) (sql)

 The WHERE clause appears immediately after the FROM clause.
-The WHERE clause contains one or more logical expressions that evaluate each row in the table.
-If a row that causes the condition evaluates to true, it will be included in the result set; otherwise, it will be excluded.
+It contains one or more Boolean expressions that evaluate each row in the table.

 The following table shows the SQL comparison operators: